Cumulocity-IoT/cumulocity-swagger-openapi/README.md

 Replace {host} parameter with your Cumulocity URL.
 For example "host": "MyTenantName.eu-latest.cumulocity.com"

+The file can be used to import the Cumulocity API into Software AG's API Portal and API Gateway products.
 More info and a demo can be found here: http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Cumulocity%20integration%20with%20API%20Portal%20and%20API%20Gateway